Veterinary Assistant and Vet Tech Schools

 Is animal care dangerous work?

 Handling and restraining animals comes with a certain amount of risk.
-Injured or frightened animals can react in unpredictable ways, and vet techs or assistants may get scratched, bitten, or kicked while carrying out their duties.
+Injured or frightened animals can react in unpredictable ways.
 However, experienced workers often develop techniques for avoiding injuries.
+Additionally, many training programs require students to provide proof of vaccination against illnesses that can be passed from animal patients to humans.

 * The average median salary is based on the average of the median yearly wages for veterinary technologists and technicians and veterinary assistants and laboratory animal caretakers, as noted by the OES program.
 The career outlook is based on the average between BLS projections for those same two occupational groups.
 The job openings represent a cumulative total of the average yearly openings for both groups.